-Toddler sitting in a steady laundry-bin boat and scooping paper fish with a colander while a grown-up watches nearby.
+Toddler sitting inside a laundry-bin boat and catching paper fish with a colander while a grown-up watches nearby.

 PretendDevelopmental supportRepeat LoopIndoor